-Varnish Cache is an open-source flexible, modern and multi-purpose web application accelerator that sits between web clients and an origin server.
+Varnish Cache is an open-source flexible, modern, and multi-purpose web application accelerator that sits between web clients and an origin server.
 It runs on all modern Linux, FreeBSD, and Solaris (x86 only) platforms.
-It is an excellent caching engine and content accelerator that you can deploy in front of a web server such as NGINX, Apache and many others, to listen on the default HTTP port to receive and forward client requests to the web server, and deliver the web servers response to the client.
+It is an excellent caching engine and content accelerator that you can deploy in front of a web server such as NGINX, Apache, and many others, to listen on the default HTTP port to receive and forward client requests to the web server and deliver the web servers response to the client.

-While acting as a middle-man between clients and the origin servers, Varnish Cache offers several benefits, the elemental being caching web content in memory to alleviate your web server load and improve delivery speeds to clients.
+While acting as a middle-man between clients and the origin servers, Varnish Cache offers several benefits, the element being caching web content in memory to alleviate your web server load and improve delivery speeds to clients.

 After receiving an HTTP request from a client, it forwards it to the backend webserver.
-Once the webserver responds, Varnish caches the content in memory and delivers the response to the client.
-When the client requests for the same content, Varnish will serve it from the cache boosting application response.
+Once the web server responds, Varnish caches the content in memory and delivers the response to the client.
+When the client requests for the same content, Varnish will serve it from the cache-boosting application response.
 If it can’t serve content from the cache, the request is forwarded to the backend and the response is cached and delivered to the client.

 Varnish features VCL (Varnish Configuration Language – a flexible domain-specific language) used to configure how requests are handled and more, Varnish Modules (VMODS) which are extensions for Varnish Cache.

-Security-wise, Varnish Cache supports logging, request inspection, and throttling, authentication, and authorization via VMODS, but it lacks native support for SSL/TLS.
+Security-wise, Varnish Cache supports logging, request inspection, throttling, authentication, and authorization via VMODS, but it lacks native support for SSL/TLS.
 You can enable HTTPS for Varnish Cache using an SSL/TLS proxy such as Hitch or NGINX.

 You can also use Varnish Cache as a web application firewall, DDoS attack defender, hotlinking protector, load balancer, integration point, single sign-on gateway, authentication and authorization policy mechanism, quick fix for unstable backends, and HTTP request router.